Free The Final Countdown slot

 To play the free demo, click the button, the game may take some time to load.

 The Final Countdown slot will be known by some as Danger High Voltage II as it's Big Time Gaming's sequel to that dual-bonus 4096-way game.
 Whereas on Danger High Voltage we had the Electric Six providing the soundtrack of the slot's name, here we have Swedish rockers Europe and their smash 1986 hit The Final Countdown as our musical score.
 The reels lie over a futuristic cityscape with the BTG rocket to the left and a grid of lighting which reacts to the colour of the winning symbols you land on any spin.
 The base game is a little more volatile than the Megaways slots such as Bonanza and Who Wants To Be A Millionaire but you do see the bonus more frequently.
 All I can say is that I hope our bankroll doesn't enter a final countdown too as we take on this colourful but risky game.

 You need 3 or more scatters for the choice of two exciting bonus rounds.
-You can chose from either of these:
+You can choose from either of these: